rydmike/flex_color_picker/README.md

 [**onColorChanged**](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/onColorChanged.html)
 A required `ValueChanged<Color>` callback, called when user selects a new color with the selected new color value.

-Called every time the color value changes via a color selection click, when operating thumbs on the color wheel, or
+Called every time, the color value changes via a color selection click.
+When operating thumbs on the color wheel, or
 transparency sliders, or entering a new character in the color code field.
-Changing which picker type is viewed does not trigger this callback, it is not triggered until a color in the viewed picker is selected.
+Changing which picker-type is viewed does not trigger this callback, it is not triggered until a color in the viewed picker is selected.

 [**onColorChangeStart**](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/onColorChangeStart.html)
 Optional `ValueChanged<Color>` callback.
 Called when user starts color selection with current color value, before the new color selection is applied.
 When clicking a new color in color items, the color value before the selected new value was clicked is thus returned.
-It is also called with the current color when user starts the interaction on the color wheel, or the transparency slider.
+It is also called with the current color, when the user starts the interaction on the color wheel, or the transparency slider.

 [**onColorChangeEnd**](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/onColorChangeEnd.html)
 Optional `ValueChanged<Color>` callback.
 Called when user ends color selection with the new color value.
-When clicking a new color on color items, the clicked color is returned, the change basically ends after first click.
+When clicking a new color on color items, the clicked color is returned at once, as the change ends directly after first click.
-The callback's main purpose is when it is called with the resulting color value, when user ends the interaction on the color wheel or the transparency slider, with the final color value.
-The purpose of the callback is to indicate when such interaction ended.
+The callback's main purpose is, when it is called with the resulting color value, when the user ends the interaction on the color-wheel or the transparency slider, to inform us when such interaction ended.
 The `onColorChanged` and `onColorChangeEnd` will always end with the same returned color value, but `onColorChangeEnd` only when the interaction on the wheel and sliders have ended, with only the final result from the interaction.